-A picturesque Suffolk village
+A picturesque village in East Suffolk

 To celebrate the Millennium, Parham produced a publication called Parham Parish Scan.
 The first section of the book looks at Parham's history.
 A copy of the book can be obtained from Framlingham Library, Suffolk.